Rietbrock, Wisconsin

 The Town of Rietbrock is located in Marathon County, Wisconsin, United States.
 It is part of the Wausau, WI Metropolitan Statistical Area.
 The town contains one of the four 45×90 points of the world, where the 45th parallel north and 90th meridian west intersect.
-The population was 981 at the 2010 census.
+The population was 874 at the 2020 census.
 The unincorporated communities of Poniatowski and Schnappsville are located within the town.

 Geography

-According to the United States Census Bureau, the town has a total area of 33.8 sqmi, all of it land.
+According to the United States Census Bureau, the town has a total area of 33.8 sqmi, all land.